For an overview, see our short introductory video about WBS.

 WBS stands for Work Breakdown Structure.
 These are the project work components that are usually defined in a project management system.

-Clicking the Lists button and then the WBS Items menu item on a project Dashboard brings up a page like the following (we’ve already defined a WBS for this project):
+Clicking the Lists button and then the WBS Items menu item in Project Home brings up a page like the following (we’ve already defined a WBS for this project):

 The actions available to us from this page are as follows: